The Rush Family (or Juncaceae) and their uses

 Rare species are not going to be used as food, medicine or building materials.
 Although saying this: they would have probably been collected and used as an ornamental plant by the Victorians, who loved unusual varieties such as can be found in the ferns for example.

-But in the present day collecting of wild plants is a taboo!
+But in the present day collecting of rare wild plants is a taboo!
 And of course which were common wild flowers then could now be very rare!

 I will also be using my own Flora of Birmingham and the Black Country from now on for all my future posts as this is my local or area and why didn’t I think of this before?
+FBBC is behind the names in contents if it occurs in this area of the B.I.

 I use colour coding for easy reading!
 Blue background is general interesting info (although I hope you find it all interesting!!).
 Green is about all the uses except for medicinal uses or if there is a warning in which case I use a pink background.
 Pictures with gratitude by Mike Poulton unless stated.